As the saying goes, cash is the lifeline of a business. It’s no exception for Tesla.

-In general, the cash flow statements consist of several pieces of financial statements that track the cash in-flow and out-flow of a company.
-There are 3 parts associated with the cash flow statements and they are: (1) cash flow from operation, (2) cash flow from investing activities and (3) cash flow from financing activities.
+There are several parts associated with the cash flow statements where investors can take a look and they are: (1) cash flow from operation, (2) cash flow from investing activities and (3) cash flow from financing activities.

-In this article, we will explore Tesla’s cash flow by studying the 3 different parts of the cash flow statements and eventually this analysis will be able to answer the question of whether Tesla can survive on its own without any external capital injection.
+In this article, we will explore Tesla’s cash flow by going into detail the 3 different parts of the cash flow statements.

-From the first look, it may seem like Tesla’s core operations have only been consuming cash instead of producing for the last 5 years as cash flow from core businesses has been negative in most quarters.
+From the first look, it may seem that Tesla’s core operations have only been consuming cash instead of producing cash over the last 5 years, as cash flow from operations has been mostly negative.
 For example, cash flow was mostly in the red before 2017.

-However, the company seems to be turning the tide in 2018 when cash produced from operations turned positive in 2 consecutive quarters, resulting in a net operating cash flow of as much as $2 billion in the entire year.
+However, the company seems to be turning around starting in 2018 when cash produced from operations turned positive in 2 consecutive quarters, resulting in a net operating cash flow of as much as $2 billion in the entire year.

-Operating cash flow further improved in 2019 when Tesla managed to produced positive cash flow consecutively in 3 quarters, resulting in a net operating cash flow of more than $2.4 billion in 2019 which was a 20% improvement compared to 2018.
+Operating cash flow further improved in 2019 and 2020 when Tesla managed to produce positive operating cash flow in multiple quarters, resulting in net operating cash flow of more than $2.4 billion in 2019, a 20% improvement compared to 2018.